 Their rather compromising position suddenly dawning on him, Aaron bolted to attention and rolled out of her grasp, twirling the blanket around his legs and crashing into the floor.

 ‘Thats fuckin’ fantastic.’
 Aaron thought as he rubbed his sore noggin, untangling his legs in the meantime.

 “Aaron, are you alright?
 What’s going on?”
 Kiera yawned, leaning over and watching him squirm about on the floor.

 “COME OUT, YOU DAMNED HEATHEN!” roared Gregorio from down below.
-Aaron flinched as he heard the mad priest blast away something downstairs with his magic, a mighty crash ringing throughout the old house.
+Aaron flinched as he heard the mad priest blast away something downstairs with his magic, the deafening magic ringing throughout the old house.

 “Looks like someone tracked you down.
 Great job covering your tracks.”
-Grace sighed, floating into the room with a teary-eyed Beatrice hugged to her chest.
+Grace chided, floating into the room with a teary-eyed Beatrice hugged to her chest.

 “He’s going to destroy our house…” the living doll sobbed, pulling her giant bow over her eyes to hide her tears.

 “Hmph.
 We’ll see how much of your stuff he can break after I break his skull.” snarled Aaron, jumping from the floor and grabbing the broadsword from its spot leaning against the chair, “You don’t mind if I borrow this one last time, do you Grace?”

 “Go ahead.”
 Grace answered, just as uninvested and uninterested in his endeavors as she ever was.